 Yes!
 Follow this itinerary for a self-guided tour of the major attractions on the Road to Hana.
 It will be a long day; don’t plan on anything else that day.
 It will take between 10 and 12 hours.
 This road trip is well worth it and will be one of the most memorable activities of your trip to Maui.

-Do you Want to Buy my 10-day Itinerary Guide eBook?
+Do you want All This Info and More in one Place?
+Buy the 10-day Itinerary Guide eBook?

 The Loop and Backroad require driving on Hwy 31, which some car rental companies may prohibit.
 Check before you drive these routes.